Eye For Film >> Movies >> The Guardian (2006) Film Review

 Reviewed by: Jennie Kermode

 Kevin Costner is a grizzled lifeguard officer traumatised after an accident claims the lives of his workmates.
 Ashton Kutcher is an ambitious young recruit at the academy to which he is sent to work as a trainer.
 Immediately rubbing each other up the wrong way, the two become locked in a competitive struggle before gradually learning to respect one another.
 It's formulaic, but the acting is reasonably good, and there's an above average film in here for those who like this sort of thing.
-The trouble is that it's forty minutes long and has been padded out with nearly two hours of sentimental bullshit, making the whole so painful to endure that, by comparison, drowning doesn't seem so bad.
+The trouble is that it's 40 minutes long and has been padded out with nearly two hours of sentimental bullshit, making the whole so painful to endure that, by comparison, drowning doesn't seem so bad.

 Top Gun style, the lifeguard academy is filled with eager youngsters whose attempts to impress one another form the more solid part of the story.
 The supporting cast are all at least competent, and poor young Kutcher acts his socks off trying to make something of a role nobody will remember.
 Unfortunately, there's simply no chemistry between him and the woman who makes him question his career commitments.
 The relationships of the older characters are more convincing but, by virtue of that, unbalance the story.